 Goldman is on a lifelong campaign to confront medical errors and create a culture of safety for patients.
 He has proven unafraid of using his own medical mistakes for examples on how doctors can improve.
 His TEDtalk – “Doctors Make Mistakes.
 Can We Talk About That?” has been watched by close to a million viewers, and has been featured in The Huffington Post and NPRs TED Radio Hour.

 Dr. Goldman has worked as a health reporter for The National, CBC Television’s flagship news program, for CBC-TV’s The Health Show, and served as senior production executive during the launch year of Discovery Health Channel, Canada’s only 24-hour channel devoted to health programming.

 He is the author of the bestselling book The Night Shift: Real Life in the ER, which takes readers through giddying heights and crashing lows as Goldman works through a typical night shift in one of Canada’s busiest ERs.
-His new book The Secret Language of Doctors – published by Harper Collins in 2014 – is a biting look at medical slang.
-The book cracks the coded words doctors use in hospital elevators and hallways that reveal what the doctor really thinks about your mother’s obesity, your grandfather’s dementia or her colleague’s competence.
-Often funny and always revealing, The Secret Language of Doctors reveals deep flaws in modern medical culture, and how to fix them.
+He is also the author of The Secret Language of Doctors – published by Harper Collins in 2014 – which takes a biting look at medical slang.